 The American Poolplayers Association (APA) was founded by professional poolplayers and Billiard Hall of Famers Terry Bell and Larry Hubbart in 1979 as the National Pool League, which became the American Poolplayers Association in 1981.
 The two realized the popularity of the sport, but knew, that different from other sports, there was no existing recreational league system.

 Today, the APA, also known as the Canadian Poolplayers Association in Canada and the Japanese Poolplayers Association in Japan, has grown to nearly 250,000 members and boasts more members than all other “national” leagues combined.
 The League is administered locally by a network of Franchise Operators, called League Operators, and is conducted weekly in a variety of both 8-Ball and 9-Ball team formats.
-There are nearly 300 APA Leagues throughout the U.S., Canada, Japan and China.
+There are nearly 300 APA Leagues throughout the U.S., Canada and Japan.

 The APA also conducts the U.S. Amateur Championship, the pool world’s most prestigious amateur tournament, which is the only competition open to APA members and nonmembers alike.
 The tournament began in 1994 and has grown significantly over the years, as players across North America battle for a spot in this coveted event.